00 The Tracking Stack

 01 The store

 Shopify, or whatever runs the transaction.
-The source of truth.
+It is the source of truth.

 Everything else is downstream of what Shopify says happened.
 Orders, refunds, line items, customer identifiers.
 Before a single conversion fires, get the storefront emitting clean data.
 That means a properly configured Shopify Customer Events pixel, the post-purchase order data exposed to GTM, and the email and phone hashed and ready for downstream platforms.